Oyster Bay

 Residential development activity is lower than average in Oyster Bay according to AreaSearch's national comparison of local real estate markets

-Oyster Bay averaged approximately 15 new dwelling approvals per year.
-Between FY-21 and FY-25, around 79 homes were approved, with an additional 4 approved in FY-26 to date.
-Each dwelling built resulted in an average of 2.3 new residents over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Oyster Bay averaged around 15 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 79 homes were approved, with a further 4 approved in FY-26 to date.
+Each dwelling built over the past five financial years resulted in an average of 2.2 new residents.

 Frequently Asked Questions - Development